Hesai Group (HSAI)'s financial ratios: A comprehensive overview - The Dwinnex

-In other words, the price has increased by $0.00 from its previous closing price.
-On the day, 770134 shares were traded.
-HSAI stock price reached its highest trading level at $9.77 during the session, while it also had its lowest trading level at $8.13.
+After finishing at $9.37 in the prior trading day, Hesai Group (NASDAQ: HSAI) closed at $8.11, down -13.45%.
+In other words, the price has decreased by -$1.26 from its previous closing price.
+On the day, 867681 shares were traded.
+HSAI stock price reached its highest trading level at $9.69 during the session, while it also had its lowest trading level at $7.66.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now